 It is a common stereotype that gamers are all men, but this is simply not the case anymore.
 Women are becoming increasingly involved in both the designing of games and playing.
 Whether it is because women have spent so much time in relationships dominated by gaming that it has become a survival of the fittest situation, or because games are now being designed with the female in mind is an interesting question, but there is certainly a lot more going on than just that.

 There is no longer a distinct line between activities for men and for women.
 Men have become chefs and women have become construction managers.
-With each year that passes we see the line between the se-xes blend and this is no bad thing, so it is not surprising that this has happened with gaming.
-If you were to make a list of the best 10 PC games and divide the list according to male and female audience the results would not be as clear-cut as many might expect.
+With each year that passes, we see the line between the genders blend and this is no bad thing, so it is not surprising that this has happened with gaming.
+If you were to make a list of the best PC games and divide the list according to male and female audience the results would not be as clear-cut as many might expect.

-Women are now present in every aspect of the game creation and with more and more degree courses in gaming becoming available this is only set to increase.
-It is more easy now than it has ever been before for women to get involved, learn how to play and develop their own gaming style.
-PlayStations and Xboxes are not only a platform for video games; they are now essential to your entertainment center and even workout schedule.
+Women are now present in every aspect of game creation and with more and more degree courses in gaming becoming available this is only set to increase.
+It is easier now than it has ever been before for women to get involved, learn how to play, and develop their own gaming style.
+Play Stations and Xbox are not only a platform for video games; they are now essential to your entertainment center and even workout schedule.
 Gone are the days when the PlayStation was a luxury item.

 While the number of female gamers is growing, it is expected that not all women will be a fan of video games, just as not all men will happily immerse themselves in a game.
 Stereotypes can no longer be made in this industry and it cannot be assumed that women will love platform games and men will love FPS.